Rugby Players Ireland: Services

 The association also acts as a negotiator between players and their employer.
 They are involved with negotiating group contracts in areas such as match and win bonuses and act as a go-between in the event of disputes.
 In 2018, the remit of Rugby Players Ireland was extended to include the Irish 7s programme in addition to international women's players.
 This includes bringing industrial action if necessary.

 History

 In October 2001 Ireland's professional rugby players set up the Irish Rugby Union Players' Association.
 Over 95% of all players with a contract with the IRFU joined the new body.
 Liam Toland and Peter McKenna were appointed Chairman and Secretary.

 In 2003, the members of the association realised the need for a full-time employee and former Ireland International Niall Woods was appointed the first full-time Chief Executive Officer.

+In 2013, Rob Kearney would be elected as Chairman.
+Kearney would remain in the position until 2021 when he stepped down as Chairman.

 On 12 April 2017, the organization changed its name from the Irish Rugby Union Players Association (IRUPA) to Rugby Players Ireland.